Bistriji ili tuplji čovek biva kad...: Album

 By early 1981 Šarlo Akrobata created enough buzz that PGP RTB came calling with an offer of a full-length album.
 During April 1981, Šarlo recorded the material that would eventually be named Bistriji ili tuplji čovek biva kad..., which confused PGP's executives so thoroughly that they immediately sold it to Jugoton.

 Up to that point Šarlo based their sound around punk and white reggae, whereas on this record they broke new ground even by their own innovative standards.

 The creative tasks were divided up according to trio's individual sensibilities.
 Milan's role was basic melody, Koja did his best to destabilise the sound by mixing Hendrix with punk on his bass, while Vd had the unenviable task of bridging this gap.
 Even the lyrics bare major differences: Koja's are minimalistic, akin to angry graffiti whereas Milan's are layered and poetic.
 The approach worked like a charm within the context of the record: by fusing different genres and energies they made something that was inherently their own.
 Jurij Novoselić, Dejan Kostić and old friend Gagi Mihajlović also took part in the recording sessions.

 The album got its name from a text found in Vasa Pelagić's book Narodni učitelj.
-Excerpts from the same book were used on track "Pazite na decu I", a song that's significant because it features Milan playing drums, Vd on guitar, Dejan Kostić on bass, Gagi Mihajlović on piano, while Koja played percussions and let out an occasional shriek.
+Excerpts from the same book were used on track "Pazite na decu I", a song seen as significant because it features Milan playing drums, Vd on guitar, Dejan Kostić on bass, Gagi Mihajlović on piano, while Koja played percussion and let out an occasional shriek.

 The record came out during the summer of 1981.